ELIXIR-IIB-training/website/_posts/2022-02-16-FAIR_Data_Stewardship-online.md

 ### Target audience
-This course is aimed at Italian life-science researchers, technicians, data stewards, and data managers, especially if they are involved in projects that require planning and writing a Data Management Plan.
+This course is in **Italian language** (with only one session in English by invited speakers from the Netherlands) aimed at life-science researchers, technicians, data stewards, and data managers, especially if they are involved in projects that require planning and writing a Data Management Plan.
 <br>
 <br>